Illumina/strelka/redist/README.md

+# External packages

-# external packages
+This directory contains external packages for building strelka.

-## modification notes
+## Package modification notes

-boost has been modified to remove some files according to
+### boost

+To reduce size, certain files have been removed from the full boost source distribution acccording to:

     ${ROOT_PATH}/scratch/make_boost_subset.bash

+### htslib/samtools

-samtools and htslib have been modified to remove the test/ directories, in addition to all test and curses requirements from the Makefiles.
+To reduce size, both packages have been modified to remove the test directories and test references in the makefiles

+### cmake-modules

 cmake-modules-c99fd3 modified to show git describe --dirty

+### jsoncpp

-jsoncpp cmake compile flags have been modified to compile without warning on clang 3.7+ and gcc 6+
+The package's cmake compile flags have been modified to compile without warning on clang 3.7+ and gcc 6+